rickythai1996/afs505_u3/README.md

 6) run the slurm script by typing command: sbatch project2.Instruction

-7) After 6 hours of waiting, copy the blast file, named "File" to the home computer
+7) After 6 hours of waiting, copy the blast file, named "File" to the local home directory.
+Open the file with Atom.
+Save the file as text file: "File.txt"

-8) Import the File as a table to Microsoft Access Database, named AFS505 Final
+8) Open Microsoft Access Database.
+Go to External Data.
+Go to New Data Source.
+Import text file, "File.txt".
+Choose tab as the delimiter that separate each field.
+Save the table name as File in the Database.

+9) Check if the gene name is correctly locate in [Field1]

-9) Create A Query that combine the output with two columns, gene name and number of matches, sort descendingly:
+10) Create A Query that combine the output with two columns, gene name and number of matches, sort descendingly:
    SQL Command:
    SELECT Left([Field1],Len([Field1])-2) AS Expr1, Count(Left([Field1],Len([Field1])-2)) AS Expr2
    FROM File
    GROUP BY Left([Field1],Len([Field1])-2)
    ORDER BY Count(Left([Field1],Len([Field1])-2)) DESC;

-10) Export the Query to deliminated text file, named File Query
+11) Export the Query to deliminated text file, named File Query